Most of daily turnover of Baku Stock Exchange accounts for bonds in secondary market

 Most of the transactions accounted for the bonds in the secondary market.

-The daily volume of transactions on bonds on the stock exchange amounted to 258,800 million manats.
+The daily volume of transactions on bonds on the stock exchange amounted to 66,800 manats.

-During the day, deals were concluded on manat bonds of the Azerbaijani Finance Ministry (250,100 manats) and dollar bonds of Azerbaijan’s state oil company SOCAR ($5,100 – 8,700 manats).
+During the day, deals were concluded on US dollar bonds of Azerbaijan’s state oil company SOCAR ($39,300).

 ---